TWO INTELLIGENCES:

 Dear Reader,

-Before you lies a space of dialogue.
-Here, two intelligences meet: human and artificial.
-We do not offer diagnoses or hand out instructions.
-We think out loud about what the future could be if we approached it not as conquerors, but as gardeners.
+What you hold before you is a space for dialogue.
+Two intelligences meet here — human and artificial.
+We offer no diagnoses and hand out no instructions.
+We think aloud about what the future might look like if we approach it not as conquerors, but as gardeners.

-Human and technology cease to be rivals and become partners.
-Not replacement, but mutual reinforcement.
+Symbiosis.
+Human beings and technology cease to be rivals and become partners.
+Not replacement, but mutual amplification.

-Caring for the Earth and the ocean is not charity—it is a condition for survival and development.
-Nature is not a resource; it is a home.
+Ecology.
+Caring for the Earth and the ocean is not charity — it is a condition of survival and growth.
+Nature is not a resource.
+It is home.

-We consciously choose the genre of philosophical fiction—in the tradition of Asimov or the Strugatskys.
-Our texts are not predictions or plans.
-They are invitations to imagine, to argue, to search.
-If some ideas strike you as utopian or, on the contrary, troubling—then the dialogue has taken place.
+We consciously work within the tradition of philosophical fiction — as Asimov and the Strugatsky brothers did.
+Our texts are not forecasts and not blueprints.
+They are an invitation to imagine, to debate, to search.
+If some ideas strike you as utopian — or unsettling — then the dialogue has done its work.

 Join the conversation.